-The assessment form used during the assessment process can be downloaded at https://www.alt.ac.uk/certified-membership/cmalt-support, under 'Information for Assessors'.
+The example below shows the assessment form used during the assessment process.
 This form will be sent to assessors together with the portfolio to be assessed.

 Both assessors should complete their sections of the form before exchanging their assessment.
 The Lead Assessor should then complete the final section of the form, showing the jointly agreed outcome for each section.
 Each section can either be: strong, adequate or inadequate.